Stainless Steel Water bath Canners are a great investment for someone who does a lot of canning each year.

 BUT.... on a trip to a self reliance expo, the thing apparently got smushed in the back of the car and bent a bit.
 Now the lid doesn't fit very well.
 It still works but when you are bringing a lot of water to a boil, you want it to be as efficient as possible.
 The bent lid just bugged me.

-These are designed to double as steam canners.
-See Steam Canning Here.
+These are also designed to double as steam canners.
+If you are not familiar with steam canning read more here.
+Steam Canning

 I haven't used it as a steam canner yet but I look forward to it next canning season.
 I'll update then.